cbrachem/duckdb-hstore/README.md

 ---

-This extension, Hstore, allow you to ... <extension_goal>.
+This extension, Hstore, allow you to read data from PostgreSQL hstore columns.

 ## Building